jerolon/Dlaeve_genome/README.md

 ragtag.py updategff [-c] <genes.gff> <ragtag.agp>
 ```

+The pipeline for synteny analysis with ntsynt can be found in this repo [https://github.com/anuikils/Synteny-Analysis](https://github.com/anuikils/Synteny-Analysis)
 ## Mitochondrial genome

 To identify the mitochondrial genome, we used a reference that is available from NCBI [NC_072953.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_072953.1/) and used blastn to get matches from our genome.
 This gave several Kb length hits to HiC_scaffold_1563.
 Next, we used lastz with default parameters to align NC_072953.1 to scaffold 1563 to get the plot in Figure 2B.
 From this, the concatamerization was obvious.
 Next, we loaded NC_072953.1 in SnapGene along with all its annotated features from NCBI directly and used the blast and lastz results as a guide to align Scaffold 1563 along its length.
 From figure 2C, and observing the sequence, it was obvious that scaffold 1563 covered the mitochondrial genome almost twice, and even though it had some mutations relative to the reference, scaffold 1563 constituted a single sequence.
 As stated in the text, we used snapgene `Replace Original with Aligned` function to get a single, circularized, annotated mitochondrial sequence for the INB-UNAM strain of *Deroceras laeve*.